RPGReki/crystaldown/pages/01-life-in-avan-forest/08-awakening-crystals-and-forest-magic.md

 So I must have gained a skill or a trait.
 Let me see… I open my character window.

-{% include character-window character="swift-1-8" %}
+{% include character/window.md character="swift-1-8" %}

 I think I have gained the Forest Magic skill.
 Neat!
 I think I also got the title “Druid”.